SS Spartan: Abandonment and the final years

-Today
+Since 1992

-In 1992, Ludington resident Charles Conrad formed Lake Michigan Carferry Service and acquired all three boats.
-Originally, he planned begin service with the Badger then they would have the Spartan join her as demand increased.
+In 1992, Ludington resident Charles Conrad formed Lake Michigan Carferry Service and acquired all three ships.
+Originally, he planned to begin service with the Badger, then they would have the Spartan join her as demand increased.
 While demand for the new service had been steady over the years, it never quite reached level required for a second ferry.
-The SS Spartan today sits at Ludington's 2 1/2 slip, one of the last of the true railroad-car ferries remaining.
+SS Spartan today sits at Ludington's 2 1/2 slip, one of the last of the true railroad-car ferries remaining.
 Due to the rarity of her coal-burning Skinner Unaflow steam engines that she and the Badger share, the Spartan has been used frequently as a parts ship to keep her twin running.
 There were also occasions she had been used for police training.
 In the early 2000s, when a new passenger ferry service was proposed from Muskegon, Michigan to Milwaukee, Wisconsin, Lake Michigan Carferry (the owners of the Badger and Spartan since 1992) proposed a diesel-converted Spartan as the ship of choice for the run.
 But that proposal was rejected in favor of the high-speed Lake Express.

 In December 2020, the Spartan was sold to Interlake Steamship Company.
-The deal also includes the City of Midland 41 and the SS Badger.
+The deal also includes the City of Midland 41 and SS Badger.
 It was a part of a larger sale of assets.
 Interlake is based in Middleburg Heights, Ohio.

 In late 2021, Lake Michigan Carferry General Manager Sara Spore said that they had engineers conduct a survey of the Spartan in order to see what they can do with her, if anything.